uber-go/fx/core/ulog/README.md

   level: debug
 ```

-User can initialize their own `zap.Logger` implementation and inject into ulog.
+You can initialize your own `zap.Logger` implementation and inject into `ulog`.
-To configure and inject `zap.Logger`, setup the logger prior to building
+To configure and inject `zap.Logger`, set up the logger prior to building
-the `ulog.Log` object
+the `ulog.Log` object.

 ```go
 func setupMyZapLogger(zaplogger zap.Logger) ulog.Log {